pulibrary/command_line_curriculum/sec2/files_and_directory.md

 sudo apt -y install bat
 ```

+Upon installing the software above, note that the installed application uses `batcat` and not bat [as one would expect](https://www.linode.com/docs/guides/how-to-install-and-use-the-bat-command-on-linux/).

 #### cp: Copy Files

 The `cp` command copies files.
 The Format of the `cp` command is: